-Unexpected coefficient signs often indicate other problems with your model that will surface as you continue working through the six checks.
+Unexpected coefficient signs often indicate other problems with your model that will surface as you continue working through the other diagnostic checks.
 You can only trust the sign and strength of your explanatory variable coefficients if your model passes all of these.
 If you do find a model that passes all the checks despite the unexpected coefficient sign, you may have discovered an opportunity to learn something new.
 Perhaps there is a positive relationship between forest fire frequency and precipitation because the primary source of forest fires in your study area is lightning.
 It may be worthwhile to try to obtain data about lightning for your study area to see if it improves model performance.

 Check 3: Are any of the explanatory variables redundant?

 How will you know if two or more variables are redundant?
-Fortunately, whenever you have more than two explanatory variables, the OLS tool computes a Variance Inflation Factor (VIF) for each variable.
+Fortunately, whenever you have more than two explanatory variables, the GLR tool computes a Variance Inflation Factor (VIF) for each variable.
 The VIF value is a measure of variable redundancy and can help you decide which variables can be removed from your model without jeopardizing explanatory power.
-As a rule of thumb, a VIF value above 7.5 is problematic.
+As a general rule, a VIF value above 7.5 is problematic.
 If you have two or more variables with VIF values above 7.5, you should remove them one at a time and rerun OLS until the redundancy is gone.
 Keep in mind that you do not want to remove all the variables with high VIF values.
 In the example of modeling home values, square footage and number of bedrooms would likely both have inflated VIF values.
 As soon as you remove one of those two variables, however, the redundancy is eliminated.
 Including a variable that reflects home size is important; you just don't want to model that aspect of home values redundantly.

 Check 4: Is my model biased?

 To help you resolve model bias, create a scatterplot matrix for all your model variables.
 A nonlinear relationship between your dependent variable and one of your explanatory variables is a common cause of model bias.
-These might look like a curved line in the scatterplot matrix.
+These relationships might look like a curved line in the scatterplot matrix.
 Linear relationships look like diagonal lines.

 If you see that your dependent variable has a nonlinear relationship with one of your explanatory variables, you have some work to do.
-OLS is a linear regression method that assumes the relationships you are modeling are linear.
+GLR is a linear regression method that assumes the relationships you are modeling are linear.
 When they aren't, you can try transforming your variables to see if this creates relationships that are more linear.
 Common transformations include log and exponential.
 If some of your explanatory variables are strongly skewed, you might be able to remove model bias by transforming them as well.

 Check 5: Have I found all the key explanatory variables?

 Evidence that you are missing one or more key explanatory variables is statistically significant spatial autocorrelation of your model residuals.
-In regression analysis, issues with spatially autocorrelated residuals usually takes the form of clustering: the overpredictions cluster together and the underpredictions cluster together.
+In regression analysis, issues with spatially autocorrelated residuals usually take the form of clustering: the overpredictions cluster together and the underpredictions cluster together.
 How will you know if you have statistically significant spatial autocorrelation in your model residuals?
 Running the Spatial Autocorrelation tool on your regression residuals will tell you if you have a problem with spatial autocorrelation.
 A statistically significant z-score indicates you are missing key explanatory variables from your model.

-Examine the OLS residual map
+Examine the GLR residual map

 Figuring out the missing spatial variables not only has the potential to improve your model, but this process can also help you better understand the phenomenon you are modeling in new and innovative ways.

-GWR is tremendously useful when dealing with nonstationarity, and it can be tempting to move directly to GWR without first finding a properly specified OLS model.
-Unfortunately, GWR doesn't have all the great diagnostics to help you figure out whether your explanatory variables are statistically significant, your residuals are normally distributed, or, ultimately, you have a good model.
-GWR will not fix an improperly specified model unless you can be sure that the only reason your OLS model is failing the six checks is the direct result of nonstationarity.
+GWR is tremendously useful when dealing with nonstationarity, and it can be tempting to move directly to GWR without first finding a properly specified GLR model.
+Unfortunately, GWR doesn't have all the diagnostics to help you figure out whether your explanatory variables are statistically significant, your residuals are normally distributed, or, ultimately, you have a good model.
+GWR will not fix an improperly specified model unless you can be sure that the only reason your GLR model is failing the six checks is the direct result of nonstationarity.
 Evidence of nonstationarity would be finding explanatory variables that have a strong positive relationship in some parts of the study area and a strong negative relationship in other parts.
 Sometimes the issue isn't with individual explanatory variables but with the set of explanatory variables used in the model.
-It may be that one set of variables provides a great model for one part of the study area, but another set of different variables works best everywhere else.
-To see if this is the case, you can select several smaller subset study areas and try to fit OLS models to each of these.
+It may be that one set of variables provides a good model for one part of the study area, but another set of different variables works best everywhere else.
+To see if this is the case, you can select several smaller subset study areas and try to fit GLR models to each of these.
 Select your subset areas based on the processes you think may be related to your model (high- versus low-income areas, old versus new housing).
 Alternatively, select areas based on the GWR map of local R2 values; the locations with poor model performance might be modeled better using a different set of explanatory variables.

-If you do find properly specified OLS models in several small study areas, you can conclude that nonstationarity is the culprit and move to GWR using the full set of explanatory variables you found from all subset area models.
+If you do find properly specified GLR models in several small study areas, you can conclude that nonstationarity is the culprit and move to GWR using the full set of explanatory variables you found from all subset area models.
 If you don't find properly specified models in the smaller subset areas, it may be that you are trying to model something that is too complex to be reduced to a simple series of numeric measurements and linear relationships.
 In that case, you probably need to explore alternative analytic methods.